cysouw/diathesis/text/c06_adverbials.md

 ### -- Drops -- {.unnumbered}

-### [ NA | N– ] Action focus
+### [ NA | N– ] Adverbial action focus

-Is this possible with all verbs?

-\ex,
+Most transitive verbs can be used without an accusative object.
+However, with some verbs this drop comes easier than for others.
+Real 'ambitranstive' verbs that occur both as transitive and as intransitive, but without needing any extra marking in the intransitive, are discussed in [@sec:case-accusative-drop].
+For many transitive verbs the drop of the accusative is only possible in an strict action-oriented focus, like as a reply to a question like "what are you doing just now?"
+In effect, this implies that such intransitive usage always needs an adverbial specification

+\ex.
  \a.
 Ich sehe das Haus.
  \b. \?
 Ich sehe.
  \c.
 Ich sehe gut.

-'ambitranstive' verbs that occur both as transitive and as intransitive, but without needing an adverbial in the intransitive, are discussed in [@sec:case-accusative-drop]
+\ex.
+ \a.
+Ich lese ein Buch.
+ \b. \?
+Ich lese.
+ \c.
+Morgen lese ich den ganzen Tag.

 **Attested Verbs**

+- *lesen, rechnen, sehen, zählen, zerstören*

 **Examples**

-- Er hat die Aufgabe im Kopf gerechnet.
-Meine Tochter rechnet gerne.
+- Du hast die Aufgabe falsch gerechnet.
+Meine Tochter rechnet gerne mit Brüchen.
 - Er zählt die Stimmen.
 Er zählt leise vor sich hin.
+- Die Kinder zerstören die Sandburg.
+Kinder zerstören gerne.

+### -- Antipassives -- {.unnumbered}

+### [ NA | Np ] Adverbial reflexive antipassive

+- Ich sehe das Gemälde.
+Ich sehe mich satt an dem Gemälde.
+- Ich esse die Bouletten.
+Ich esse mich satt an den Bouletten

 ### --- Antiresultatives --- {.unnumbered}

-### [ NAL | NA– ] Adverbial anti-location-as-result
+### [ NAL | NA– ] Adverbial antiresultative

 - los/fest- : (Verbs of connection) *binden, haken, klopfen, schnallen, schrauben*